JohnLouderback/GDB/README.md

 GDB.getModelPathFromModelPart( ``modelPartObject`` ) | ``string`` Model path | Given an object or array in the model, this method will return a model path location string.
 GDB.getBoundElementsForModelPart( ``modelPartObject`` ) | ``jQuery`` Bound elements | Given an object or array in the model, this method will return any element who have data bound to any properties of this object.
 GDB.destroyInstance() | Nothing | Stops model observing and event listening, effectively destroying the instance.

+Must be used only in GDB instances.
+These cannot be used statically.

 ##Element Attributes
 Attribute Default Name | Expected Value(s) | Example Value | Description